gr-yb/yugabyte-differential-backup/differential-backup.md

 ## Design

 Differential backups will be implemented within the [yb_backup.py](https://github.com/yugabyte/yugabyte-db/blob/master/managed/devops/bin/yb_backup.py) program.
 This approach leverages all the complexities yb_backup.py addresess such as distributed backups, replication factor, and so forth.
-These are the action implemented to accomplish a differential backup:
+These are the actions to be implemented to accomplish a differential backup:

 * Create the manifest with the required meta-data to include table ids, tablet ids, and files in snapshots using python dictionaries and persisted in JSON files that are copied off-cluster.

 * Calculate files to copy off-cluster by comparing with previous backup's manifest.

   * Each manifest file is persisted in off-cluster storage as is the SnapshotInfoPB and YSQLDump files (for SQL backups)
-  * Use a naming convention for the manifest file to determine which is the manifest for the previous backup (or other mechanism) .
+    * Use a naming convention for the manifest file to determine which is the manifest for the previous backup or use the same file name and store the file separately with each snapshot.
   * Load the previous' backup manifest and determine which files are new.

-* Invoke primitives to copy and restore files instead ofdirectory copy primitives in use by the current distributed backup.
+* Invoke primitives to copy and restore files instead of the directory copy primitives in use by the current distributed backup.

   * Iterate through the manifest dictionary and invoke the off-cluster file copy primitive.

 * Determine what files to delete off-cluster.

-   *  Files are removed when they exist for longer than the backup retention period and the number of restore points.
+   *  Files are removed when they exist for longer than the backup retention period.
-      *  Restore points are the number of successful backups completed before the backup retention period.
-The interaction between retention points and backup retention period is detailed [here](#restore-points-and-backup-retention-period).

     *  Iterate through the files in the manifest to remove as needed using the file delete primitive.

 ## Manifest file structure